ryanborhoo/cy-snippets/README.md

 ## Installation

-You can install this extension from VSCode marketplace
+You can install this extension from VSCode marketplace, search for cy-snippets and install it.

 ## Requirements